keboola/developers-docs/overview/encryption.md

 applicable across all customers (e.g., as a master authorization token).

 - Adding `projectId` to the `componentId` changes the prefix to `KBC::ProjectSecure::`, making the cipher decryptable within the project's component configurations.
-This is recommended for **all secrets** used within a typical Keboola Connection project.
+This is recommended for **all secrets** used within a typical Keboola project.

 - Providing all three IDs (`componentId`, `projectId`, `configId`) generates a cipher starting with `KBC::ConfigSecure::`, limiting decryption to a specific configuration.
 This is useful for preventing the copying of configurations.